 - If you insert your USB drive into any computer, it will not get infected if the PC is infected.

-To do that follow these steps.
+To make your drive write protected, follow these steps.

-- If it is showing Disk 1, then type in “Select Disk 1” and hit enter.
+Step – 3: If it is showing Disk 1, then type in “Select Disk 1” and hit enter.
 You will see the message Disk 1 is selected.

 So this is how you can make your Pen drive or USB disk completely Write Protected.
 There are a lot of ways to fix that issue.
 But I found this method is simple and less complicated than other methods.